 She hopes that in-person meetings can resume soon if the vaccination campaign in Georgia picks up speed.

 Gavigudet is continuing to monitor the implementation of the Action Plan and the new legislative changes and they plan to push for further legislative change in the future if needed.
-Most importantly, they are continuing to work to on changing people’s mentalities and building a true culture of environmentalism and sustainable urbanism in Rustavi and beyond.
+Most importantly, they are continuing to work on changing people’s mentalities and building a true culture of environmentalism and sustainable urbanism in Rustavi and beyond.